Why Shade Matters at Busch Stadium

 Late summer/early fall games (August-September) are still hot and humid.
 The sun's angle begins to lower slightly in late August/September, but afternoon shade at Busch remains valuable.
 October games (rare but precious in St. Louis baseball) benefit from lower sun angles and moderate temperatures.

 St. Louis summer afternoons are oppressively hot—shade genuinely matters.
-Late afternoon day games (starting at 3:00 PM or 4:00 PM) still benefit from third base side shade.
+Late afternoon day games (starting at 3:00 PM or 4:00 PM) still benefit from first base side shade.

 Pro Tips for Staying Cool